Rex174/Rex174/README.md

 Cloud data         → AWS data pipelines at production scale Systems Rust       → async runtimes and lock-free structures beyond the RTS coursework
 ```

 ---

-## ⚠️ Known limitations

-Stated plainly, because a model card that only lists strengths isn't a model card.

-- Most of my deployment experience is coursework and one internship — I've not yet maintained a system through a long production lifetime.
-- My cloud work is AWS Academy and coursework depth, not production infrastructure ownership.
-- Strongest in Python and SQL; Java, C and Rust are solid for the problems I've used them on rather than daily drivers.

----